jackie-dai/Vault-of-Knowledge/CS186/Lecture 16 - Recovery I.md

 1. Force the log record for an update before the corresponding datapage gets written to disk
 2. Force all log records for a Xact before commit

+In order to write to memory we need to satisfy:
+	pageLSN <= flushedLSN
+This guarantees all updates are before we flushed

 Flush(A) = write from memory A to disk A